Psychology majors have a few options if they want

 Psychology Practicum Program (term-time)

 The first option is the Psychology Practicum Program - see below.
-The second option is to complete a summer internship through the CWS.
+The second option for Wellesley College students is to complete a summer internship through the CWS.

 Psychology Practicum Program

 Juniors and seniors can participate in the Psychology Practicum Program by registering for PSYC 299.

 - one full credit

 - cannot be counted towards the psychology major

 In order to receive course credit students must:

 - complete a learning contract with their supervisor within the first two weeks of their internship;